elliotwutingfeng/NUSCSMODS/_posts/CS2107/2020-10-22-cs2107-lecture-7-access-control.md

     - Sticky bit: If dir has this bit set, file can only be deleted by the owner of the file, the directory or by root

 ## Objects and their access control
-- Each filke is owned by user and group
+- Each file is owned by user and group
 - Each file is associated with 9bit permission
 - When non root user wants access the file:
 	1. If user is owner, the permission bit for owner decides the access rihgts